Your pictures: Fireworks - BBC News

 -

-Each week we publish a gallery of readers' pictures on a set theme.
-This week it is "fireworks" and we begin with this photograph taken by Philip Connor-Bell.
+Each week, we publish a gallery of readers' pictures on a set theme.
+This week it is "Fireworks", and we begin with this picture taken by Rob Deyes of a display at the Half Moon Inn at Skidby, East Yorkshire.

 -